 Lettuce is a mainstay in the vegetable garden.
 Some varieties form a “head” of lettuce while others grow in a free-form loose-leaf habit.
 Here are some excellent varieties of lettuce to choose from:

-Homegrown carrots can be so much better than the carrots from the grocery store!
+Homegrown carrots can be so much better than carrots from the grocery store!
 This is especially true if you choose sweet varieties with a nice firm texture.
 Here are some of the most popular carrot varieties to grow:

 There are many different varieties of peas for the spring veggie garden.
-Most varieties are very cold hardy and can germinate in soil that’s barely just thawed from a winter freeze.
+Most varieties are very cold and hardy and can germinate in soil that’s barely just thawed from a winter freeze.
 Here are some of the top picks to try out in your garden this spring: